scott5490/AIS600/readme.md

 SETUP
 ---------
 Setup is simple.
-Plug a USB cable into the AIS600 and
+Plug a USB cable into the AIS600.

 READING THE AIS600
 --------
 Viewing the information from the AIS600 is easy.
-Especially if you have a newer (2012+ I think) mac that comes with XXX drivers installed.
+Especially if you have a newer (2012+ I think) mac that comes with FTDI drivers installed.
 Execute the following command:

 `ls -l /dev/tty.*`